Date(s) - 2019-05-27 - 2019-05-29

 - Use Cytoscape as the main platform for bio-data analytics,

 - Construct biological networks, import and integrate experimental data

 - Apply basic concepts in visualisation to analyse, and interpret biological information.

-- Perform enrichment and depletion tests against ontologies and pathway databases
+- Perform enrichment tests against ontologies (gene, disease, drug) and pathway databases.

 1. Introduction to network biology